chandanhpcic/docs/source/manual/certificates.rst

 Trust
 ==================

-In OPNsense, certificates are used for ensuring trust between peers.
-To make using them easier, OPNsense allows creating certificates from the front-end.
+In Reticen8, certificates are used for ensuring trust between peers.
+To make using them easier, Reticen8 allows creating certificates from the front-end.
 In addition to that, it also allows creating certificates for other purposes, avoiding the need to use the ``openssl`` command line tool.
-Certificates in OPNsense can be managed from :menuselection:`System --> Trust --> Certificates`.
+Certificates in Reticen8 can be managed from :menuselection:`System --> Trust --> Certificates`.

-Examples of OPNsense components that use certificates:
+Examples of Reticen8 components that use certificates:
 * OpenVPN
 * IPsec
 * Captive Portal